tarwn/lessthandot-hugo/blogs/content/posts/2011-12-02-css-javascript-t4-templates-and-less.md

 I initially looked at using SASS with the [Mindscape Web Workbench][1] plugin.
 This seemed like a good solution, but something I read recently about design-time T4 templates led me to wonder if someone had created a T4 template that would transform LESS or SASS syntax into a nice clean CSS file.

-What did we do before search engines…
+What did we do before search engines...

 ## Implement T4CSS Template